menacit/practical_cryptography_course/23-pgp.md

 All tools (_except the original PGP_) described are freely available for you to play with.

-Grab a few classmates and set up a WoT.
+Grab a few classmates and
+try creating a "Web of Trust".

 ![bg right:30%](images/23-lamps.jpg)